 - No rooms are available for (married) couples.

 - Student accommodation is generally a single room with a shared kitchen and sometimes shared bathrooms.

 - A limited number of all-inclusive apartments are available.
 Students with special needs will have priority for these apartments.
 Allocation of remaining apartments is random.

 - Rooms are furnished with the basics - a bed, a desk, a chair, a bookshelf, and a cupboard.
 A sleeping bag will also be provided for the student to keep.
 Students must bring their own bedlinen, crockery, and other kitchen utensils.

 - The rental contract signed between a student and Studentenwerk is legally binding.

 - The start of the rental period cannot be negotiated to suit individual needs.
 The contract for most student accommodation begins on September 1st for the Winter Semester and on March 1stfor the Summer Semester.
 Should you arrive at a later date or moves out before the rental period ends, you will be expected to pay rent for the full calendar month.

-- A few rooms are available from October 1st and April 1st, respectively, but not all students arriving in October or April can receive one of these rooms.
+- A few rooms are available from April 1st, but not all students arriving in April can receive one of these rooms.
 Allocation of these rooms is solely at the discretion of the International Office.

-- We have been able to secure a few extra rooms which are only available to rent until May or June, which is before the end of a school semester.
+- We have been able to secure a few extra rooms which are only available to rent until May or June, which is before the end of the university semester.
 If you are allocated to such a room you will need to find alternative accommodation for the month(s) of May (and June).